dpgaspar/Flask-AppBuilder/README.rst

 	- Image and File support for upload and database field association.
 It will handle everything for you.
 	- Field sets for Form's (Django style).
   - i18n
-	- Support for multi-language via Babel (still not working in package form)
+	- Support for multi-language via Babel
-  - Bootstrap 3.0.0 CSS and js, with Select2 and DatePicker
+  - Bootstrap 3.0.3 CSS and js, with Select2 and DatePicker

 Some pictures